Topper (comic strip)

+History

 Toppers were introduced by King Features Syndicate during the 1920s, enabling newspaper editors to claim more comic strips without adding more pages.
 The practice allowed newspapers to drop the topper and place another strip or an additional advertisement into the Sunday comics section.
 They also made it possible to reformat a strip from full-page size to tabloid size.

 In 1904, Frederick Opper drew his And Her Name Was Maud, about the kicking mule Maud, into comic strips, books and animation, but on May 23, 1926, Opper positioned And Her Name Was Maud as the topper to his Happy Hooligan, and it ran along with Happy Hooligan until both strips came to a conclusion on October 14, 1932.
 On May 16, 1926, Harold Knerr began Dinglehoofer und His Dog, a topper to The Katzenjammer Kids, which ran until two years after his death.
 By 1936, to avoid any association with Hitler, the dog's name was changed from Adolph to Schnappsy (a.k.a.
 Schnapps).
 Knerr's strip was reformatted for reprints in Magic Comics in the early 1940s.

 Billy DeBeck's topper for Barney Google was Parlor Bedroom and Sink, which evolved into Parlor Bedroom and Sink Starring Bunky and eventually was titled simply Bunky.
 In the mid-1930s, DeBeck added alongside Bunky a single-panel topper, Knee-Hi-Knoodles, depictions of kids' funny remarks (contributed by readers).
 Bunky spawned the catchphrase, "Youse is a viper, Fagin."
 A big fan of Bunky was pulp author Robert E. Howard, who liked to quote from the strip, as noted by his friend Tevis Clyde Smith: